Osmosis drives explosions and methane release in Siberian permafrost: Conclusions

-The Polar regions are not filled with these craters.
-We may infer that the explosion is a rare phenomenon.
-Ice sheets covered the regions in which explosions have occurred until very recently in geological terms.
-The Yamal peninsula was glaciated in the Early Weichselian, c.\ 90--80ka BP, if perhaps the limit was north of it later \cite{svendsen2004}.
-Although cryopegs have been present during all this period, they have remained stable.
-The mechanism we have described above functions over a much shorter time frame to increase cryopeg pressure, yet generally the situation has been stable, and only in some exceptional cases do we get these explosions.
-The trigger may be climate warming and the increase in depth of the active layer that provides for the amount of liquid water needed to blow up a cryopeg.
-The annual rate of active layer thawing reported in 2006--2013 \cite{Leibman2014} is sufficient to support the estimated osmotic flow of water migrating towards the cryopeg during the thawing season, allowing for evaporation of water at the surface in addition to transport to depth.
 The mechanism for groundwater flow and pressure increase proposed here can therefore cause soil fracture and relief of pressure at depth, which in turn may enhance the release of methane gas from hydrate decomposition, and ultimately lead to violent explosion.
 The transport of methane hydrates from depth to the surface during explosion can significantly accelerate their decomposition and promote the direct release of methane gas into the atmosphere.
 The projected formation of these features and the concomitant methane emissions from gas hydrate decomposition should be taken into consideration in predictions of potential feedbacks leading to the warming of Earth's climate.

 A similar mechanism may lead to destabilization of the methane-hydrate deposits within the seabed \cite{Archer2009}.
 Pockmarks on the ocean floor are thought in some instances to be the result of explosive release of mainly methane gas \cite{andreassen2017}.
 These crater-like features range from 50 to over 500~m diameter and are found in fine-grained sediments such as silts and clays \cite{Hovland2007}.
 They have been noted in lake beds on the Yamal peninsula \cite{yakushev2018}.
 It is thought that post-glacial rapid climate warming and associated degradation of sub-seabed permafrost ice lenses might be at the origin of a period of explosive activity during which many pockmarks formed \cite{Hovland2007}.
 Current climate warming could enhance an osmotic pumping mechanism within the seabed, as proposed above.
 A growing activity of explosions may therefore ensue, with associated release of methane into the ocean waters and atmosphere.